Last Updated on 30/03/2024 by Above Diamond

 What is Yellow Gold?

-Yellow gold is made for accessories, it is made from pure gold, copper, and zinc.
+Yellow gold is made by combining pure gold with copper and zinc.

 Pros of Yellow Gold

-• It can make lower-grade (K color or lower) diamond colors appear clearer.
+• Makes lower-grade diamonds (K color or lower) look clearer.

-• It is suitable for those with darker skin tones such as those of Thai descent or Indian descent.
+• Suits darker skin tones, such as those of Thai or Indian descent.

 Cons of Yellow Gold